CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Experiments

 \subsubsection{Asymmetry in ATME}

-Here, we investigate the beneficial impacts of asymmetry in our ATME.
-We introduce three baseline methods: \begin{enumerate*}[label=(\arabic*)] \item simultaneously using horizontal and vertical token merging as one operation, denoted as ``symmetry'', in which we group and concatenate four adjacent tokens in both horizontal and vertical directions, \ie, in a 2$\times$2 patch; \item only using horizontal token merging; \item only using vertical token merging. \end{enumerate*} As shown in \Cref{tab:atme}, our ATME can obtain better performance.
+We investigate the beneficial impacts of asymmetry in ATME.
+We introduce four baselines: \begin{enumerate*}[label=(\arabic*)] \item simultaneously using horizontal and vertical token merging as one operation, denoted as ``symmetry'', in which we group and concatenate four adjacent tokens in both horizontal and vertical directions, \ie, in a 2$\times$2 patch; \item only using horizontal token merging; \item only using vertical token merging. \item diagonally merging tokens, denoted as ``diag''. \end{enumerate*} As shown in \Cref{tab:atme}, ATME can obtain better performance.
 Specifically, compared with ``symmetry'', ATME progressively reduces the number of tokens in a moderate way, forbidding drastic losses of token information, thus achieving a 0.7\% accuracy gain.
 Compared with HTM and VTM, ATME can maintain a more regular spatial structure for patches, resulting in a 0.4\% performance improvement.
-These results well demonstrate the effectiveness of asymmetry in our ATME.
+Compared with ``diag'', ATME can enjoy more locality inductive bias and obtain the improvement of 0.7\% accuracy.
+These results show favorable advantage of asymmetry in ATME.